 TIBET THE WONDERLAND

-‘a huge and vast country stands on top of world highest and largest plateau’
+‘a huge and vast country stands on top of world's highest and largest plateau’

 Tibet the wonderland, a country with vast territory and landlocked in between mainland China, Nepal, Bhutan, and India.
-As well close to Pakistan in the southwest extends far towards Myanmar in the southeast.
+As well close to Pakistan in the southwest and extends far toward Myanmar in the southeast.

 A country of great fascination with its ancient history, age-old culture, and colorful custom with ancient temples and beautiful monasteries.
 Including a huge towering fortress known as Dzong, guarding its fabled cities and town from invaders in the early days.

 Tibet stands high as the ‘Roof of the World’ covering its huge territory of 1,228 million sq. km. about 463,320 sq. miles.
 The country with the most world highest peaks Mt.
 Everest, Cho-Oyu, and Mt.
 Shisapangma which is wholly in Tibet.